The following videos help to explain some common scams in an easy to understand way.

 Matters of the heart can blur someone's judgement.
 If you're asked to send money to a new acquaintance, often with a sense of urgency, be alert to this "red flag" – it is probably a scam.

 Receiving a frantic phone call that involves a person in need can cause panic and confusion.
 Create a "red flag" by making sure family members can recognise these scams.

 From Consumer Affairs Victoria, Stevie the reformed scammer shows you how some popular scams work.

 Be wary of unsolicited emails, phone calls or letters saying you have unclaimed funds or are owed money.

 Online selling scam

-If selling good through an online auction site, be wary of buyers who try to take you off site to conduct the sale.
+If you're selling goods through an online auction site, be wary of buyers who try to take you off a website to conduct the sale.

 Never feel pressured to accept an investment opportunity before getting all the facts.

 Never send or pay your bond via money transfer, and be wary if the rental asking price is much lower than you'd expect.